The Ultimate Southern France Road Trip Itinerary

 Monte Carlo Casino

-Opposite the Monte Carlo Casino is the palace style Belle Époque 5* Hermitage Hotel setting you back £400-500 per night.
+Opposite the Monte Carlo Casino is the palace-style Belle Époque 5* Hotel Hermitage Monte Carlo setting you back £1000+ per night.
 A top location to witness the Monaco Grand Prix as the track runs straight past the hotel.
-I also recommend visiting the Princes Palace of Monaco – home to the Prince of Monaco.
+I also recommend visiting the Prince’s Palace of Monaco – home to the Prince of Monaco.

 Once you have left Monaco for the day then you have to visit this next secret spot.
 We came across it by chance and it quickly became one of the most incredible sites on our entire trip.